EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Understand how emissions are classified in the widely-used GHG protocol
+- Understand how emissions are classified in the widely-used GHG protocol.
-- Know which GHG protocol classifications are relevant to use of HPC systems
+- Know which GHG protocol classifications are relevant to use of HPC systems.
-- Learn a methodology to use GHG protocol to estimate the emissions associated with our use of HPC systems
+- Learn a methodology to use GHG protocol to estimate the emissions associated with our use of HPC systems.
-- Understand how emission rates from HPC can be calculated
+- Understand how emission rates from HPC can be calculated.

 ::::::::::::::::::::::::::::::::::::::::::::::::::